 - Head and neck: 9 percent

 - Each arm: 9 percent

 - Each leg: 18 percent

 - Anterior trunk: 18 percent

 - Posterior trunk: 18 percent

-- Genitalia: 1 percent.
+- Genitalia: 1 percent

-The above list shows the basic body surface estimate, but providers may vary from this list for children, whose heads are proportionately larger than adults', and for patients who have large buttocks, thighs, or abdomens with burns.
+The above list shows the basic body surface estimate, but providers may vary from this list for children whose heads are proportionately larger than adults', and for patients who have large buttocks, thighs, or abdomens with burns.

-Sequelae: When the patient presents for treatment of late effects of a burn or corrosion, such as scars or joint contracture, report the burn or corrosion code with 7th character S.
+Sequelae: When the patient presents for treatment of late effects of a burn or corrosion, such as scars or joint contracture, report the burn or corrosion code with 7th character S. Do not use codes belonging to categories T31 and T32 to code for the sequelae of burns or corrosions.

 Keep in mind that burns and corrosions don't heal at the same rate, and you can report sequela codes alongside current burn codes.
-See Section I.B.10 of the 2021 Official Guidelines for more on Sequelae, (Late Effects).
+See Section I.B.10 of the 2022 Official Guidelines for more on sequelae, (late effects).